qwaneu/qwaneu.github.io/_drafts/art-of-non-intervention.md

 program on the wall.
 People will figure it out.
 Intervening too soon will nudge them into waiting for/relying on the facilitator to solve things for them.

+@@plaatjes!

 # Interventions can weaken a system

 Doing interventions in a team or an organization can have short-term positive effects, but on the longer term, it can weaken the system.
 A team can grow dependent on the consultant to fix things, to compensate for dysfunctional patterns.
 The consultant becomes an indispensible part of the system to be effective.
 The longer this happens, the more difficult it becomes to leave, and the more impactful leaving will be.

 It is like Gerald M. Weinberg already described 35 years ago in his Secrets of Consulting book as "Marvin's First and Second Great Secrets":